Symptoms and Causes of Sever’s Disease?

 - Over the counter anti-inflammatory drugs, such as ibuprofen (found in Nurofen), to help reduce pain and inflammation.
 It is best to avoid medication wherever possible, as tolerance, particularly in children can build up.
 Integrate natural anti-inflammatory creams with standard medication, such as First Honey

-- Conditioning exercises can also help to combat the progression of Server’s Disease.
+- Conditioning exercises can also help to combat the progression of Sever’s Disease.
 These can be practiced before physical activity, sport and play.
-Server’s Disease exercises are designed to strengthen the plantar fascia This will reduce the experience of pain in the heel.
+Sever’s Disease exercises are designed to strengthen the plantar fascia This will reduce the experience of pain in the heel.